Rock Radio Heaven (R)

 Died: March, 1996

 Notes: All-night jock at WABC from 1970 to 1976 - he held the shift longer than anyone else.
 Held a number of management positions in Indiana radio.
-Native of Mount Vernon, Ill.
+Native of Mount Vernon, Illinois.
 Died at age 61.

 KEITH RICH

-Born: 1927, Dugald, Man.
+Born: 1927, Dugald, Manitoba

-Died: November 19, 2007, Meaford, Ont.
+Died: November 19, 2007, Meaford, Ontario

 Notes: The Edmonton-raised Rich teamed with Steve Woodman at WNBC in the early '60s.
 From there, Rich moved to CKEY where he enjoyed a 22-year stint, mostly in mornings.
 Rich finished a radio career that began in the 1950s with a four-year stay at CJCL that ended with his retirement in 1990.
 Rich turned to farming and breeding Australian sheepdogs after he left radio.
 He was also a licensed pilot who wrote and researched Canadian and British aviation history.
 Died at the age of 80.